Quilting Terms |

 - Credit to the designer, pattern name and/or the source of inspiration

-- A story about your Quilt: Who it's for; what's the occasion; special thoughts or fabrics included and sentiment
+- A story about your Quilt: Who it is for, what is the occasion, special thoughts or fabrics included and sentiment

 - Who made and quilted the quilt and where and when it was made